Hofbrau: Food

 Meals are typically served as sandwiches or as plated dinners, per the customer's preference.
 Sandwiches are often served au jus on sourdough rolls in French dip style, or open with beef jus or gravy ladled over the sandwich at the carvery station.
 Dinners often come with a side of mashed potatoes and gravy, with gravy ladled over both the potatoes and the meat.
 In addition, a dinner roll with butter plus a choice of hot and cold side dishes is included.
 Hot sides often include corn, macaroni and cheese, rice, and green beans.
 Cold sides often include macaroni or pasta salad, potato salad, or regular iceberg lettuce salad.

 Beer on tap is commonly available at most hofbraus.
 Liquor is sometimes available, and most alcoholic drinks are generally inexpensive.

+History in Texas

+The Original Hoffbrau Steakhouse in Austin, Texas was founded in 1932.
+The restaurant chain Hoffbrau Steak & Grill House in Dallas was founded in 1978, and was inspired by the concept of the Original Hoffbrau Steakhouse in Austin, but was unrelated.